United States Lighthouse Service

 Holland Harbor Lighthouse Historical Commission: In 1978 the Coast Guard transferred ownership to the commission and, with it, the responsibility for the preservation of the lighthouse.
 Repairs and maintenance of the lighthouse are paid for out of endowment funds raised by the commission.
 Twice a year, the Coast Guard inspects the facility and maintains the light.
 A new $6,000 light that can be seen for 20 miles has been installed.
 The use of a fog signal had been discontinued.
 The original Fresnel lens is on display in the Holland Museum.
 In 2007, the United States Department of the Interior announced that the Holland Harbor Light would be protected, making it the 12th Michigan lighthouse to have such status.

-Lightkeepers: The Holland Lighthouse was never “home” to its lighthouse keepers.
-At about the same time that the original wooden tower was built in 1872, a two story residence was erected a couple hundred yards due east of the lighthouse.
+Lighthouse keepers: The Holland Lighthouse was “home” to two assistant lighthouse keepers, needed to operate the fog signal equipment.
+At about the same time that the original wooden tower was built in 1870, a two story residence was erected a couple hundred yards due east of the lighthouse where the chief lighthouse keeper resided.

-The first Holland Lighthouse keeper was Melgert Van Regenmorter who served from December, 1870, before the tower was built, to April, 1908 receiving an annual salary of $540.
+The first Holland Lighthouse keeper was Melgert Van Regenmorter who served from December, 1870 to April, 1908 receiving an annual salary of $540.
 Because the residence and the lighthouse itself were government property, they were expected to be maintained in orderly and nearly spotless condition: no dust allowed anywhere in either building, and the brass equipment to be highly polished.
 The Lighthouse Bureau believed that slovenly building and equipment conditions would lead to apathy about maintenance of the all-important light itself.

 In 1901, during Van Regenmorter’s tenure, the freestanding steel tower replaced the wooden structure, and then six years later, in 1907, the steel fog signal building was built behind the steel tower which utilized steam-driven equipment to operate.
 Because Van Regenmorter knew nothing about steam power and was not eager to learn, he retired and lived the remainder of his life in Macatawa.
 Charles Bavry took over as keeper in April 1908 and served until December, 1910 at an annual salary of $650.
 George Cornell served two months from December, 1910 to January, 1911.
 Edward Mallette replaced Mr. Cornell and served until February, 1912.